Prince Harry’s “Unconscious Bias” Comment Was Jarring — Here’s Why

 ”

-Harry's journey to wokeness just proves, time and time again, that white people need to shut up, do a little more than "the work", and actually listen to what Black people, specifically Black women, have to say in order to dismantle institutional and structural racism in Britain.
+Harry's journey to wokeness just proves, time and time again, that white people need to shut up, do a little more than "the work" and actually listen to what Black people, specifically Black women, have to say in order to dismantle institutional and structural racism in this country.